Microsoft/azure-docs.pt-pt/articles/azure-functions/durable/durable-functions-custom-orchestration-status.md

 ## <a name="sample"></a>Exemplo

-No exemplo a seguir, o estado personalizado é definido pela primeira vez;
+No exemplo a seguir, o status personalizado é definido primeiro;

 ### <a name="c"></a>C#